Finding the Best Places to Retire Since 2006!

 In fact, tourism is the city's main economic driver, with fishing, SCUBA diving, sailing and windsurfing particularly popular.
 The military boasts a strong presence here, too, with a Navy air station, a Navy base, a Navy training center and a National Guard base.
 Laden with shops and restaurants, the Virginia Beach oceanfront is a hotbed of activity from late April to early October.
 The wide, three-mile long boardwalk is lined with hotels, restaurants, museums and arcades.
 It is also home to musicians, jugglers, magicians, oceanside concerts and one of the city's three fishing piers.
 While tourists come for the waterfront, residents enjoy more than 200 parks, a wildlife refuge, miles of walking trails, an aquarium, a dozen golf courses, two large shopping malls and dozens of shopping centers.

-The beautiful Sandler Center for Performing Arts is located in the Town Center and hosts Broadway shows.
+The gorgeous Sandler Center for Performing Arts is in the Town Center and hosts touring Broadway shows.
 Community centers are plentiful and have programs for all ages.
 The most popular of the dozens of annual festivals are the Pungo Strawberry Festival in May and the Neptune Festival in late September.

 The city has seven boroughs, and each borough has its own distinctive neighborhoods.
 Homes come in all shapes and sizes.

 Age 45 or Better: 27%